-His first book "Taksim is Everywhere - The Gezi Movement and the Future of Turkey" was published in Edition Nautilus 2014 (extended edition April 2017).
+His first book 'Taksim ist Überall - Die Gezi-Bewegung und die Zukunft der Türkei' was published in Edition Nautilus 2014 (extended edition April 2017).

-And in 2018, he wrote his second book, "We're not here for fun," about his one-year imprisonment in Turkey (his year as a hostage) in a high-security Silivri prison, where he was mostly held in solitary confinement.
+In 2018, he wrote his second book, 'Wir sind ja nicht zum Spass hier' about his one-year imprisonment in Turkey (his year as a hostage) in a high-security Silivri prison, where he was mostly held in solitary confinement.

-On July 28th, 2019, Constitutional Court of Turkey decided that his rights were violated.
+On July 28th, 2019, the Constitutional Court of Turkey decided that his rights were violated.

-As his case continues towards a court date of October 17th, 2019, on October 10th, he launched his new book, "Agentterrorist" on his imprisonment, revealing many details that outline the series of events that led to his imprisonment without a charge, as well as the adventurous release circumstances that fueled the defamation campaign that originally made him the scapegoat of a diplomatic crisis.
+On October 10th, 2019 he launched his third book, 'Agentterrorist' on his imprisonment, revealing many details that outline the series of events that led to his imprisonment without a charge, as well as the adventurous release circumstances that fueled the defamation campaign that originally made him the scapegoat of a diplomatic crisis.

 Citizens of Turkuaz Republic are globetrotters, praised for their ability to adjust to new circumstance, which they owe to their nomadic Turkic past.